FusionAuth/fusionauth-site/site/_posts/2019-02-05-using-the-setup-wizard.md

 If you instead are being prompted by the FusionAuth Maintenance Mode, please complete that setup first and then return to this step.
 See the Maintenance Mode section in the [FusionAuth App Installation Guide](/docs/v1/tech/installation-guide/fusionauth-app).

-{% include _image.html src="/assets/img/blogs/setup-wizard-create-admin.png" alt="Create Admin User" class="full" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/setup-wizard-create-admin.png" alt="Create Admin User" class="full" figure=false %}

 The fields that are required are marked with a red asterisk.
 Type in an email and password that will be used to log into the FusionAuth management interface.
 The password must be at least 8 characters in length to pass validation.
 Before you click the Submit button you must accept the FusionAuth license, do so by clicking on the toggle .
 You may optionally opt-in to receive FusionAuth technical announcements.
 Click submit to complete this form and you will be logged into FusionAuth and be shown the Dashboard which will contain the three remaining items to be configured.

-{% include _image.html src="/assets/img/blogs/setup-complete-dashboard.png" alt="Complete Setup Dashboard" class="full" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/setup-complete-dashboard.png" alt="Complete Setup Dashboard" class="full" figure=false %}

 ## Add Application

 The next step is to add an application.
 Select the blue Setup button to begin your first application and proceed to the Add Application form.

-{% include _image.html src="/assets/img/blogs/setup-create-application.png" alt="Add Application" class="full" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/setup-create-application.png" alt="Add Application" class="full" figure=false %}

 A FusionAuth Application represents an authenticated resource.
 Think of it as something that users will log into.
 Required fields are marked with a red asterisk.
 Start by giving your application a name in the name field.
 We suggest that in most cases you use the name of your application.
 Next, you will create roles to represent authority levels in your application.
 If you're integrating FusionAuth into an existing application, you probably already know what your roles are, such as "admin", "user", or "manager".
 To add additional roles, click on the Add Role button and enter the name of the role.
 A description is not required but can be used to let others know what the role represents.
 If you are not sure at this stage, it is easy to add and modify existing roles after the Application has been created.
 Click the blue save button when you have completed the form.